gehaxelt/python-rss2irc/README.md

 python2 main.py
 ```

+If you want to run this as a systemd service, you can use the `rss2irc.service` file after adjusting the paths in there.

 # Adding feeds
 To add a new feed, edit the `feeds.sql` and import it to your sqlite database: